 In 1879, the staff consisted of the superintendent and matron, Mr and Mrs John Jones; the schoolmaster and assistant superintendent, Mr Gardner, assisted by his son; an assistant matron and a labour master.

-Between 1902 and 1924, the accommodation was gradually increased.
+Between 1902 and 1924, the accommodation was gradually improved and enlarged.
+An indoor swimming bath was among the new facilities provided.
 In December 1924, the premises were certified to accommodate 115 boys.

 In around 1933, Carlton became one of the first establishments to be redesignated as one of the new Approved Schools introduced by the Children and Young Persons Act to replace the former Reformatories and Industrial Schools.
 The range of training activities now included farming, gardening, carpentry, engineering, and baking.